 There are many reasons you would need to plan a large area WiFi solution.
-More and more of today’s technology is becoming WiFi dependant and offers consumers advanced technical capabilities while simultaneously requiring proper wired or wireless network connectivity which can be hard to produce without accurate knowledge and execution.
-Planning to cover a large area with WiFi starts with understanding the reasons why you need WiFi and where you need it most.
+More and more of today’s technology is becoming WiFi dependant.
+It offers consumers advanced technical capabilities while simultaneously requiring proper wired or wireless network connectivity which can be hard to produce without accurate knowledge and execution.
+Planning to cover a large area with WiFi, either for a large home or office building or just a large area, starts with understanding the reasons why you need WiFi and where you need it most.
 Figuring out your exact needs will help narrow down the type of equipment you’ll need and give you a pretty accurate idea of the costs of such a project.

 Things To Avoid When Covering A Large Area With WiFI

 There are a few thing you will want to avoid immediately when planning a large area WiFi solution.
 While these solutions may work in certain situations if the proper expectations are set and the performance limitations are understood and viable, we would recommend avoiding them altogether.